 The wave has a frequency of .
 Determine the speed of the wave on the string.

-Sketch the wave pattern on the string, labeling all nodes and antinodes.
+Sketch the wave pattern on the string, labeling the position values of all nodes and antinodes along the length of the string.

 A ripple tank is used to demonstrate wave behaviour.
 Straight water waves are directed towards a barrier with a small gap in it.